JaFeKl/BibVisualizationExpress/README.md

 # BibVisualizationExpress

 BibVisualizationExpress is a small Python library for quick visualizing bibliographic data.
-It is build on top of [pybliometrics](https://github.com/pybliometrics-dev/pybliometrics), a Scopus API for python.
+The library uses .csv data which can either be provided by file or directly crawled from scopus by using [pybliometrics](https://github.com/pybliometrics-dev/pybliometrics), a Scopus API for python.

 Currently this library provides three functions for visualization:

 `plot_records_over_time()`